serejandmyself/cryptowiki/cryptowiki.md

 - Read while you on the move, in the car, whenever
 - Security is your friend

 **Due your own due diligence**: repeat this every day while brushing your teeth.
-If you like this, star it!

 ---------